isabella232/techlunch/README.md

 How do you do support?
 Dedicated team, team effort, automated, manual?
 Do you have a Q&A team, etc. Captain Train did a great talk about it.

+### Buy or Build

+Should you build something internally, or should you use an external service that does it already?
+When is it better to do one or the other?

+Stripe would be interested in presenting something.

 ### CI

 How to do your CI.
 Travis is nice for open-source but the 5 concurrent jobs slow